intuition-dev/mbCLIx/ops/README.md

 ## Site tracking (Marketing)

-This is only used for websites, not webapps.
+This is only used for websites, not Web Apps.

 People often ask for Google Analytics.
 That is for full time marketing analysts only: whose jobs is full time use of it.
 It is to be avoided.